-"Your step by step roleplays are a godsend, I love that you show me exactly what to say, and answer what I'm thinking.
+"Your step by step roleplays are a godsend, I love that you show me exactly what to say.
 But the hardest thing is still to calm myself down when my boys get wild and my buttons get pushed.
 I end up screaming despite my best intentions." - Mollie

 a.
 Scream and then feel remorseful later.

 In other words, you can escalate the upset, or you can try to stay calm to settle everyone down.

 Of course, you have more options if you take positive action BEFORE you feel like screaming.
 Often when we lose it with our children, it’s because we haven’t